roninbar/ip-tcp-http/README.md

 ## Overview

-The internet consists of 4 layers which are numbered from the bottom up:
+The Internet consists of 4 layers which are numbered from the bottom up:

 | Layer # | Layer Name  | Protocols                                                                                                        | Related Concepts                                          |
 | ------- | ----------- | ---------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- |